browserslist/browserslist/README.md

-`and` query combinations are also supported to perform an intersection of all the previous queries: `last 1 version or chrome > 75 and > 1%`, which in human words matches:
+`and` query combinations are also supported to perform an intersection of all the previous queries: `last 1 version or chrome > 75 and > 1%`, which in pseudo code matches:
-`last 1 version of any browser with more than 1% of the market share and every version of chrome higher than 76 with more than 1% market share`.
+`match = (is browser last version OR is chrome since v76) &&  has more than 1% marketshare`

 There is 3 different ways to combine queries as depicted below.
 First you start with a single query and then we combine the queries to get our final list.